d8bit/python/README.md

-# Python scripts
+# Python URL scripts
-Some python scripts
+Some basic python scripts to check URLs.